certainty/madmacs/README.md

 I use plain Emacs Lisp for my configuration.
 To manage packages, I employ `use-package` alongside `straight`.
 This setup provides a straightforward boot process that's easy to understand and modify.

 For modal editing, I prefer Meow.
-It offers a consistent keybinding scheme, using `SPC` and `C-c` as prefixes, while `C-SPC` serves as a mode-specific prefix.
+It offers a consistent keybinding scheme `C-c` as prefixes, while `C-c m` serves as a mode-specific prefix.

 While my setup starts fairly quickly, I don't focus heavily on startup time.
 Personally, I do not restart Emacs frequently, so startup speed isn't a primary concern for me.